Urris: Second World War

 At around 3pm, 11 April 1941, a Vickers Wellington bomber (W5653) crashed into the Urris Hills, resulting in the deaths of its six crew members.
 The cause of the crash was a navigational error.
 The plane was returning from a convoy escort patrol to RAF Limavady.

 The pilot became disorientated in thick fog and mistook Lough Swilly for Lough Foyle, while attempting a visual landing at Limavady.
-As the plane descended, it crashed into the hills at an elevation of 770 feet.
-Irish Free State soldiers began an immediate search of the area, which was hampered by thick fog.
+As the plane descended, it crashed into the hills.
+Irish Free State soldiers began a search of the area, which was hampered by thick fog.
 Due to weather conditions and the difficulty of reaching the crash site, it was not immediately possible to bring to bodies down from the hill.
 The dead airmen were F/O Alfred Cattley (40888) who piloted the craft; P/O James Montague (81359); Sgt John Bateman (959540); Sgt Francis Whalley (977309); Sgt Frederick Neill (976110); and Sgt Brinley Francis Badman (976192).
 They were assigned to RAF 221 squadron.

 In June 1942, a mine washed up in Urris and exploded.
 There were no reported fatalities or injuries.